Guadalcanal Diary (band): History

-Murray Attaway and Jeff Walls became friends in high school, and had played together in a punk band called Strictly American (which also included Curtis Crowe, the future drummer of Pylon).
+Murray Attaway and Jeff Walls became friends in high school, and had played together in a punk band called Strictly American which also included Curtis Crowe, the future drummer of Pylon.
 The two decided to form a new band under the name Emergency Broadcast System.
-At the time, Attaway's close friend Rhett Crowe, who was learning to play bass with guidance from Walls, joined the new band which became Guadalcanal Diary, referencing the 1943 war memoir of that same name.
+At the time, Attaway's close friend Rhett Crowe, the sister of Curtis, was learning to play bass with guidance from Walls and joined the new band which became Guadalcanal Diary, referencing the 1943 war memoir of that same name.
 After auditioning several drummers, Walls enlisted multi-instrumentalist John Poe who agreed to play drums "temporarily", but stayed permanently.
 This lineup continued throughout the band's career.
 Guadalcanal Diary quickly attracted attention with its frequent live shows in the Athens and Atlanta music scenes and throughout the Southeast.
 In 1983, they recorded and released a four-song EP called Watusi Rodeo on a small Atlanta indie label called Entertainment On Disc.
 (The song "Watusi Rodeo" was not included on this release as Attaway hadn't written it yet.)

 In 1984, the band signed with DB Records (a small independent label based out of the Wax 'N Facts record store in Atlanta) and began recording with Don Dixon, releasing its first full-length record, Walking in the Shadow of the Big Man.
 The album was well received by critics and enjoyed significant airplay on US college radio stations, drawing comparisons to fellow Georgia band R.E.M.
 A video for the song "Watusi Rodeo" was created by Warren Chilton, a long-time friend of the band and later its personal manager.
 The video received significant airplay on MTV even after losing the network's "Basement Tapes" competition.
 After touring heavily across the United States in support of their debut album, the band was signed by Elektra Records in 1985.
 Elektra wanted to immediately record and release new material, but the band convinced the label to first re-release Walking in the Shadow of the Big Man due to the feeling that the initial DB release had not had wide enough distribution.